WINTHROP UNIVERSITY

 Attendance and Participation:

+The attendance policy described in the Winthrop University undergraduate catalog will be followed.
 Students are encouraged to attend all the lectures and to actively take part in classroom activities.
 Regular attendance and good participation efforts will help in the final letter grade assignment for borderline cases.

 Students with Disabilities: